 - (b) Existing Non-Conforming Parcels.
-A parcel of contiguous land that does not meet the area standards above may be developed if such parcel existed lawfully under the previous Specific Plan and zoning controls.
-However, that parcel may not be divided and is subject to the same development standards that apply to conforming parcels. - (c) Other Districts.
+A parcel of contiguous land that does not meet the area standards above may be developed if such parcel existed lawfully under the previous Specific Plan and zoning controls. - (c) Other Districts.
 Other districts occur in Fairview, reflecting established land uses.
 These include PD (Planned Development), RS (Residential Suburban), Commercial, and Agricultural.
 Development in these districts shall be subject to the provisions of the Alameda County Zoning Ordinance and the Alameda County Residential Design Standards and Guidelines, as well as the Fairview Specific Plan. - (d) Combining Districts.
 The Residential districts listed above may be further combined with other districts to recognize unique or desired characteristics.
 In addition to the "B-E" designation, other combining zones that apply within Fairview include: - The "L" or Limited zone is used in R-1 areas to allow additional uses of a rural nature where the lot pattern, size, and other conditions will not be incompatible with the residential environment.
 This includes certain activities related to horses, livestock, and other domestic animals.
-Section 17.26 of the Zoning Ordinance includes a full description of the "L" zone. - The "D" combining district is used in the RS zone to specify the maximum density permitted on the property.
+Section 17.26 of the Zoning Ordinance includes a full description of the "L" zone. - 2.
+The "D" combining district is used in the RS zone to specify the maximum density permitted on the property.
 For example, parcels in Fairview zoned RS-D25 may have one unit per each 2,500 square feet of lot area (17.4 units per acre).
 Section 17.24 of the Zoning Ordinance includes a full description of the "D" zone.